Rainbow Room: 1940s to 1980s

 By 1941, Rockefeller Center Inc's manager Hugh S. Robertson was in a dispute with the Rainbow Room's workers' union.
 Robertson threatened to shutter the restaurant and blame it on war-related reasons if they kept demanding wage increases.
 The Rainbow Room was closed at the end of December 1942 due to World War II, which contributed to the "increasing shortage of manpower" in American civilian life, according to Robertson.
 The Rockefeller Center Luncheon Club remained open through this time.
 The Rainbow Room was used for private events, including a 1947 dinner in which Nelson Rockefeller launched a furniture-designing contest, as well as a 1949 fundraiser for The Salvation Army.
 The Rainbow Room was also proposed to be converted into a theater in 1949, and several theatrical operators submitted bids for the space.
 The restaurant reopened to the public in 1950, initially only as a cocktail lounge that shuttered at 9 p.m.

-The Rainbow Room was closed again in 1965, this time for renovations.
+In 1965, the Rainbow Room was closed again, this time for renovations.
 The refurbishment restored the establishment to its 1930s decor.
 The historical accuracy of the decor continued through the 1970s.
 Throughout the years, the Rainbow Room lost its sense of exclusivity, as almost anyone could book a reservation at the restaurant.
 However, even through the 1980s and 1990s, the restaurant still hosted the occasional politician.
 On June 16, 1966, the restaurant hosted the 20th Tony Awards, which was the first Tony Awards ceremony held in the afternoon.
-In commemoration to the actress Helen Menken, who had died three months prior, the ceremony was closed to the public.
+In memory of the actress Helen Menken, who had died three months prior, the ceremony was closed to the public.
 Entertainers began performing in the Rainbow Room again in 1973, for the first time in decades, starting on September 18 of that year when classical-piano duo Whittemore and Lowe played three 40-minute-long sets, with half of each set dedicated to song requests from guests.